wp-plugins/formidable/readme.txt

 == Frequently Asked Questions ==
 = Q. Why aren’t I getting any emails? =

-A. As of version 1.02.01, I believe any obstacles in the code have been removed.
-Try the following steps:
+A. Try the following steps:

    1. Double check to make sure your email address is present and correct under “Advanced Form Options” at the bottom of your form editor page
    2. Check your SPAM box
    3. Try a different email address.
-   4. Install WP Mail SMPT
+   4. Install WP Mail SMPT or another similar plugin
    5. If none of these steps fix the problem, let me know and I’ll try to help you find the bottleneck.

 = Q. How do I make a field required? =

 A. I have tried to keep the Formidable user interface as quick and simple as possible.
-Just click on the star next to the field you would like required.
+Just click on the star next to the field you would like to be required.

 = Q. How do I edit the field name? =